JulianGerhard21/bert_spacy_rasa/README.md

  - name: EntitySynonymMapper

 ```
-This pipeline will then load and use the features of de_pytt_bertbasecased_lg_gnad for SklearnIntentClassifier, and the features of de_core_news_md for SpacyEntityExtractor.
+This pipeline will then load and use the features of de_trf_bertbasecased_lg_gnad for SklearnIntentClassifier, and the features of de_core_news_md for SpacyEntityExtractor.

 This is not a neat solution and it should only be used until there is a smarter way (1,2) but it works.